mmiddleton/mmiddleton-fish546/Readme.md

 **Week 5:**
 - Download `Bismark` and its dependencies to start mapping my sequences back to the genome
 - Gain a basic understanding of the software by reading the Bismark User Guide.
-This includes a tutorial with test data that can be downloaded so go through that before running an analysis on my data.

 **Week 6**
-- Run a `Bismark` analysis on my data
+- Run a `Bismark` analysis on my data (This was started but not completed, my computer likely does not have enough power to run this particular analysis...
+However, the bisulfite conversion of the genome was started and will run over the weekend.
+Will check on it on Monday.)

+**Week 7**
+- Run the mapping portion of `Bismark` (Depending on the results of the bisulfite conversion of the genome this might be accomplished on a computer other than my own)